robin-raymond/zax.io/casting.md

 Any type can be converted from one pointer type to another pointer type using the `cast` operator.
 The compiler will not perform any type checking on the types to check if they are compatible.
 If a pointer is cast to an incompatible type and accessed then the undefined behaviors can result.

-A `void*` can be used to hold a generic pointer to anything.
+A `Unknown*` can be used to hold a generic pointer to anything.

 ### Casting a by-value type into a pointer